Pastoral care

 Not alone with worries and hardships

 Lothar Umlauf and Stefanie Limp lived together for ten years.
-As they loved one another and got on well, it was clear to them that they would marry the following year.
+They loved one another and got on well, and it was clear to them that they would marry the following year.
 But then everything changed.
 "On St Nicholas' Day 2006, my partner suddenly fell over," recalls Lothar Umlauf.
-The then 44-year-old fought death for weeks and ultimately survived, but was seriously injured.
-Her injuries were so severe that she remained in a vegetative state.
+The then 44-year-old fought death for weeks and ultimately survived, but was seriously disabled.
+Her disability was so severe that she remained in a vegetative state.
 As she was now dependent on extensive care, she was admitted to a Bethel care centre.

 Stefanie Limp passed away some time ago.
 After her death, Lothar Umlauf remained closely connected to the Bethel care centre where his wife spent her last years.
 Today, he volunteers to support other people who have suffered a similar fate to his wife.

-At Bethel, he has learnt that people here are not alone with their worries and harships.
+At Bethel, he has learnt that people here are not alone with their worries and hardships.
 The staff at the counselling service were always on hand to listen to him.

 You can help!